aditya-vardhan/songs/red.md

-It's seem to make sense

-When Brother Santo
+It seem to make sense When Brother Santo Said O

-Said One more runbeenough
+One more runbeenough

 Gonna be enough

-Money for everything
+Money for everything...

-Silver toed boots and kerosene aha
+Silver toed boots And...

+Karosene aha

 Come lay by my side